Project Details

 Harvesting the synergies of machine learning and survey data for electrification planning in Ethiopia

-Background, challenges, and context
+Background, challenges and context

 Demand forecasting models do not yet account for potential productive use hubs, including agricultural demand in specific regions.
 The agricultural sector is the backbone of large parts of the rural African economy, responsible for a large share of self-employed and employed workers.
-Fostering electricity consumption for productive purposes, especially in the agricultural sector (and thereby improving revenue collection), will be key for policy makers to assure long-term sustainability of grid access policies.
+Fostering electricity consumption for productive purposes, especially in the agricultural sector (and thereby improving revenue collection), will be key for policymakers to assure long-term sustainability of grid access policies.

 Research overview and objectives